 We remain exposed to product liability claims by the nature of the products we produce.
 Exposure occurs if one of our products is alleged to have resulted in property damage, bodily injury or other adverse effects.
 Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product or activities associated with the product, negligence, strict liability, and a breach of warranties.
-Although we maintain product liability insurance in amounts that we believe are reasonable, there can be no assurance that we will be able to maintain such insurance on acceptable terms, if at all, in the future or that product liability claims will not exceed the amount of insurance coverage.
-Additionally, we do not maintain product recall insurance.
-As a result, product recalls or product liability claims could have a material adverse effect on our business, results of operations and financial condition.
+Although we maintain product liability insurance in amounts that we believe are reasonable, there can be no assurance that we will be able to maintain such insurance on acceptable terms, if at all, in the future or that product liability claims could have a material adverse effect on our business, results of operations and financial condition.